-Home Improvement and Home Elevation Contractors Background - Since 2006, the New Jersey Contractors' Registration Act and home improvement contractor regulations require home improvement contractors to register with the Division of Consumer Affairs.
+Home Improvement and Home Elevation Contractors Background: Since 2006, the New Jersey Contractors' Registration Act and home improvement contractor regulations require home improvement contractors to register with the Division of Consumer Affairs, with the home elevation contractor registration added in 2014.
 To register, a home improvement contractor must provide proof of liability insurance, disclose a legitimate business address, and provide other information about the business.
 Contractors must display their registration number on all contracts, advertisements, and commercial vehicles as a reference for consumers.

-According to the department, in 2013, there were 1,432 complaints filed against home improvement contractors, and in 2012, there were 1,751 complaints filed against home improvement contractors.
-This was the most up-to-date information available to the OLS.
+According to the Division of Consumer Affairs, in 2022 there were 2,310 consumer complaints against contractors and home improvement contractors.
 The OLS notes that the application fee charged by the Office of Consumer Protection to regulate home improvement and home elevation contractors is \$110, and the annual fee thereafter is \$90.